tiendu/tiendu.github.io/_posts/2026-03-06-sed-gawk-guide-eng.md

 sed excels at stream transformations.

-When scripts become deeply nested, awk or a scripting language may be easier to maintain.
+When scripts become deeply nested, awk or a scripting language is usually easier to maintain.

 ---